BilkentCompGen/tardis/README.md

 	Additional parameters for sensitive mode:

 	--sensitive                : Sensitive mode that uses all map locations.
 Requires mrFAST remapping.
-	--skip-fastq               : Skip FASTQ dump for discordants.
-Use this only if you are regenerating the calls.
-Sensitive mode only.
-	--skip-sort                : Skip FASTQ sort for discordants.
-Use this only if you are regenerating the calls.
-Sensitive mode only.
-	--skip-remap               : Skip FASTQ remapping for discordants.
-Use this only if you are regenerating the calls.
+	--skip-mrfast              : Skip mrFAST mapping.
+Use this only if you already have the correct divet file.
 Sensitive mode only
 	--threads                  : Number of threads for mrFAST to remap discordant reads.

 	Additional parameters to build SONIC file within TARDIS: